-Keep reading to find out the best car insurance dash cam deals.
+Read on to discover the best car insurance dash cam discounts.

 Axa recommends that the dash cam be 'permanently fitted' in your car.
 This means that it must record the road ahead on every journey you take.